cllopes/reactathon/material/1_es6/1_let_const/readme.md

 console.log(i)
 ```

-Here the final `i` would print 1 as expected.
+Here the final `i` would print 1 as expected because the inner i is within another function.

 Two new variable declarations were introduced in ES6 `let` and `const`

 ### let

-`let` is similar to `var` in that allows you create and reassign a variable, however it differs in that it is `block` scoped (scoped to the nearest curly brackets) rather than function.
+`let` is similar to `var` in that allows you create and reassign a variable, however it differs in that it is **block scoped** (scoped to the nearest curly brackets) rather than function.

-If we ran the same code as in the first `var` example:
+If we ran the same code as in the first `var` example but with `let`:

 ```javascript 1.8
 let i = 1